ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_introduction.md

 * cEdge40 and cEdge50 will function as AppNav-XE Controllers

 ## Network schema

+{% include important.html content="Needless to say, these are super important and the IP Addressing scheme should be followed as enumerated in the lab guide" %}

 Use the following table to copy-paste IP Addresses as and when required through the course of the lab.